 As the spokesperson for COTA NT, Sue is frequently contacted by Territory and national media to comment on both federal and local issues affecting Territory seniors; she also presents at forums and regularly attends numerous NT business networks including the PRBA and Chamber of Commerce.

-Sue also attends numerous committees, working and advisory groups including the Ministerial Advisory Council – Senior Territorians and Seniors Concession Scheme Expert Reference Group to ensure seniors’ voices are heard in regard to topics as wide ranging as: access and inclusion, employment, housing, power and water, crime, justice and safety, veterans’ issues and more.
+Sue also attends numerous committees, working and advisory groups including the Expert Advisory Panel for Northern Territory Voluntary Assisted Dying (VAD) Legislative Consultations, Ministerial Advisory Council – Senior Territorians and Seniors Concession Scheme Expert Reference Group to ensure seniors’ voices are heard in regard to topics as wide ranging as: access and inclusion, employment, housing, power and water, crime, justice and safety, veterans’ issues, voluntary assisted dying legislation and more.
 She meets regularly with Ministers, Territory and local government representatives.